euromoney-group-tech/Euromoney.Java.RecruitmentTest/README.md

 #### Acceptance criteria

-- Total number of negative words output to screen
+- Total number of occurrences of the negative words output to screen
-- Console output the total number of negative words and the phrase analysed
+- Console output the total number of occurrences negative words and the phrase analysed
 - Example output:

 <pre>Scanned the text:<br>